homt8/homtcommands/README.md

 When you step into the teleporter you will teleport down.
 After 10 seconds you can use the teleporter again.

 You need the addprivs_admin priv to place and destroy the teleporters.

+#Watch

+A special mods and when you put it in watch you can only do a job with spectator_mode and some are watch-commands typer /watch <playername>, /unwatch <playername> only for privs that is available.

 #Tip Staff/Licence